 If you are changing to a different class, the deposit is transferable to a different class deposit within the same family for the current school year only.
 Deposits may not be transferred to a teacher for payment of tuition.

 What are the financial arrangements for clubs?

 Parents pay a family registration fee of $50 per school year.
-See How to Register for any current discount codes for the family registration fee.
-(We do not charge a registration fee to overseas missionaries or active duty military.
-Please write firstname.lastname@example.org for a registration code and include your service area and organization.)
+See How to Register for the registration process.

 May I transfer or switch classes or clubs?